Concept supply and treatment center

-The objective of this project part is to use the findings of project parts (PP) 1 and 2 in the development of supply and treatment centers (STC), to be implemented in real life.
-Besides the conception and dimensioning of an exemplary site, the sectoral semicentralized STC is to be compared to conventional sectoral centralized supply and treatment centers.
+The objective of this project part is to use the findings of project parts (PP) 1 and 2 in the development of resource and recovery centers (RRC), to be implemented in real life.
+Besides the conception and dimensioning of an exemplary site, the sectoral semicentralized RRC is to be compared to conventional sectoral centralized supply and treatment centers.

 Duration: 04.2009 - 10.2010